nyxgear/bwtzip-openmp/README.md

 > *bwtzip is an ongoing project, distributed under the GNU General Public License, to implement a Burrows-Wheeler compressor in standard, portable C++.*

-this project inherit the [GNU GPL] license.
+this project inherits the [GNU GPL] license.

 ## Source code